axelpale/poisson-process/README.md

 # poisson-process.js<sup>v0.2.0</sup>

 A JavaScript library to generate events in realistically varying time intervals to __improve realism in your games or animations__.
 For example it can be used to simulate aliens walking by a window or cars trying to drive over your character on a busy road.
 It can also be used to simulate the frequency of chat messages, page loads or arriving emails as well as queues, traffic and earthquakes.
+The underlying mathematical concept is called the [Poisson process](https://en.wikipedia.org/wiki/Poisson_process).

 ![Constant vs Poisson process](../master/doc/cars.gif?raw=true)

+In the animation above, the blue cars drive by in constant time intervals and the red ones in more natural, randomised intervals typical for the Poisson process.

 ## Usage